paramiko/paramiko/sites/docs/api/config.rst

 - ``Host``
 - ``HostName``: used in ``%h`` :ref:`token expansion <TOKENS>`
+- ``Match``: fully supported, with the usual caveat that connection-time information is not present during config lookup, and thus cannot be used to determine matching.
+This primarily impacts ``Match user``, which can match against loaded ``User`` values but has no knowledge about connection-time usernames.

+    .. versionadded:: 2.7

 - ``Port``: supplies potential values for ``%p`` :ref:`token expansion
   <TOKENS>`.
 - ``ProxyCommand``: see our `.ProxyCommand` class for an easy